4kpros/go-crud/README.md

 cd go-api
 ```

-The entry point of the project is `cmd` folder.
+The entry point of the project is `cmd/` folder.
 In this folder the is a `main.go` file.

 ### 3. Install dependencies